 When we were in France last summer, I took quite a lot more with the large format.
 These were taken at the gite, around Fumel and at Arromanches on the Normandy coast.
 Some reasonable results, but work needed on exposure I think.

 There’s one other set of photos I’ve taken with the large format – Not long before we went to France, I heard about Direct Positive Paper – expose like film, process like paper and it comes out with a positive image.
-I tried a few shots in France but didn’t get round to developing them until after I’d taken some more at Purton in Gloucestershire, home of the Purton Hulks – boats used to reinforce the band between the Severn and the Sharpness/Gloucester canal.
+I tried a few shots in France but didn’t get round to developing them until after I’d taken some more at Purton in Gloucestershire, home of the Purton Hulks – boats used to reinforce the bank between the Severn and the Sharpness/Gloucester canal.
 When I developed them, I had an “a-ha!” moment as the results were lovely, there’s a real sheen to the paper that works very well.
 I shall be doing more with this.